confluentmedical/nitinol-design-concepts/215-monte-carlo/README.md

 symmetry <- 16
 ```

 Next, we define material signatures, shown below for the SE508 material.
-They are hard coded here, but could have been read automatically from [gumbel-parameters.csv](https://github.com/confluentmedical/nitinol-design-concepts/blob/master/210-xct-methods/out/gumbel-parameters.csv).
+They are hard coded here, but also could have been read automatically from [gumbel-parameters.csv](https://github.com/confluentmedical/nitinol-design-concepts/blob/master/210-xct-methods/out/gumbel-parameters.csv).
 We include the volumetric probability (density) of inclusions per cubic millimeter, and Gumbel parameters for root-area defect size in each plane.

 ```R
 gumbel.se508 <- list(probV=7474.7403,